SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 ![John C. McGinley's character in Office Space saying "what would you say you do here?"](/images/what_would_you_say_you_do_here.gif){:height="auto" width="100%"}

-I've been asked this question, or some variation of it, far too many times by other developers, management, and even some in _QA_ when I've proposed having the programmers do the tests for tickets in order to follow Agile principles.
+I've been asked this question, or some variation of it, many times by other developers, management, and even some in _QA_ when I've proposed having the programmers do the tests for tickets in order to follow Agile principles.
 The question assumes that the _only_ thing a tester is there for, is to verify the acceptance criteria of tickets.

 The fact that the question was asked carries many implications, and I'll try to cover the ones I find to be the most concerning.